Kw For 120v 10 Amp

 • Consider dedicated circuits: For high-power appliances like ovens, dryers, or air conditioners, it's recommended to use dedicated circuits with higher amperage ratings to prevent overloading and ensure safety.

 • Circuit breaker protection: Circuit breakers are essential safety devices designed to interrupt the flow of electricity if the current exceeds a safe level.
 A 120V 10-amp circuit would typically use a 15-amp breaker, providing some additional protection against overloads.
-However, consistent operation near the breaker's capacity is not recommended.
+That said, consistent operation near the breaker's capacity is not recommended.

 Understanding Power Factor (PF)